comusika/comusika-studio/README.md

 <li>VST/VSTi support</li>
 </ul>

-Code is based on Frinika music workstation software: http://frinika.com

 Structure
 ---------

  * doc - Documentation + related presentations
  * gradle - Gradle wrapper
  * src - Sources related to building distribution packages
- * modules - Libraries and other
+ * modules - Application parts and library modules
- * plugins - Catalog plugins
+ * plugins - Optional plugins
+ * tools - Distributable applictions or runnable subprojects and utilities
+ * lib - External libraries
  * resources - Related resource files, like sample files, images, etc.
- * tools - Distributable subprojects encapsulating modules to runnable applications

 Compiling
 ---------

-Java Development Kit (JDK) version 7 or later is required to build this project.
+Java Development Kit (JDK) version 8 or later is required to build this project.

-For project compiling Gradle 2.0 build system is used.
+For project compiling Gradle 4.0 build system is used.
 You can either download and install gradle and run "gradle distZip" command in project folder or gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.

 Build system website: http://gradle.org